quicwg/base-drafts/draft-ietf-quic-transport.md

 packet that lists the QUIC version selected by the client.

-How to perform version negotiation is left as future work defined by future standards-track specifications.
+How to perform version negotiation is left as future work defined by future Standards Track specifications.
 In particular, that future work will ensure robustness against version downgrade attacks; see
 {{version-downgrade}}.